tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 A SECOND MEETING

 Jenny Skunk couldn't think of anything but eggs.
-The more he thought of them, the more he wanted some.
-After parting from Unc' Billy Possum in the Green Forest he went back to the Green Meadows and prowled about, hunting for the nests of his feathered neighbors who build on the ground, and having no more luck than he had had before.
+The more she thought of them, the more she wanted some.
+After parting from Unc' Billy Possum in the Green Forest she went back to the Green Meadows and prowled about, hunting for the nests of her feathered neighbors who build on the ground, and having no more luck than she had had before.

 Unc' Billy Possum was faring about the same way.
 He couldn't, for the life of him, stop thinking about those eggs that belonged to Mrs.